Dimencia/DU-Space-Elevator/README.md

 ## This elevator is not actually tested in space yet.
 We're getting there

 Otherwise, you may set the MaxSpeed lua parameter to control the max vertical speed in m/s.
 Going too fast may cause it to hit the sides of the shaft and have problems.
 There may be problems depending on your particular setup.

+It overshoots its destination by a few meters when going up currently on my test elevator, even though I've already destroyed the math to make it not.
+I don't know what it will do on heavier elevators, which it didn't used to do.
+But I think this is a good tradeoff for the smoother hovering and centering